(New Albany, IN, USA)

 As long as you are able to contact her at all during her screaming, she is awake.
 Some toddlers also have night terrors, and in such case, the children are not awake at all and there really is no point in trying to connect with them.
 With night terrors, prevention and keeping them safe (and the rest of the family and neighborhood asleep) during the terrors will be the focus.

-Enjoy your time with her, she will grow out of the night time screaming and you will get a proper night's sleep again!
+Despite the sleep deprivation and screaming, make sure you enjoy your time with your little toddler, she will grow out of the night time screaming and you will get a proper night’s sleep again!